Australian Consumer Law: Scope

 These provisions are vigorously enforced.
-In December 2014, the Federal Court of Australia, on the application of the ACCC, issued a $10 million pecuniary penalty order against Coles Supermarkets in relation to two connected proceedings arising from payment demands by Coles to which it was not entitled by threatening harm to the suppliers that did not comply with such demands.
+In December 2014, the Federal Court of Australia, on the application of the ACCC, issued an A$10 million pecuniary penalty order against Coles Supermarkets in relation to two connected proceedings arising from payment demands by Coles to which it was not entitled by threatening harm to the suppliers that did not comply with such demands.
 In December 2021, the Federal Court found that the ACL prohibits class action waivers.
+In October 2024, the Federal Court ordered Qantas to pay A$100 million in penalties after the airline admitted misleading consumers between May 2021 and August 2023 by continuing to sell tickets on flights it had already decided to cancel and by not promptly telling existing ticket holders of cancellations.
+The penalty was jointly proposed by the ACCC and Qantas, which also gave a court-enforceable undertaking under section 87B of the Competition and Consumer Act 2010 to pay about A$20 million to affected consumers.

 Administration

-The ACL is administered and enforced jointly by the Australian Competition & Consumer Commission and the State and Territory consumer protection agencies, with the involvement of Australian Securities & Investments Commission on financial services matters.
+The ACL is administered and enforced jointly by the Australian Competition and Consumer Commission and the state and territory consumer protection agencies, with the involvement of Australian Securities and Investments Commission on financial services matters.

 The following matters are regulated federally, by virtue of the corporations power: